Home / Comparisons / Babbel vs Rosetta Stone

 Why Babbel Is Better Than Rosetta Stone

-Let’s next get into the strengths and weaknesses of each program, which I think is best addressed by looking at where each program is superior over the other.
+Let’s next discuss the strengths and weaknesses of each program, which I think is best addressed by looking at where each program is superior to the other.
 In particular, let’s focus on the features that make each best for different types of learners.
 Let’s start with Babbel.

 Diversity of Practice Drills

 The thing I like most about Babbel’s program over Rosetta Stone is the variety of drills and exercises.
-One thing you will notice about Rosetta Stone is that the drills are monotonous.
+One thing you will notice with Rosetta Stone is that the drills can become a little monotonous.

-They’re all essentially a derivative of the same flashcard-style drill.
-You just match pictures to phrases over and over.
+They’re all essentially derivative of one flashcard-style drill.
+You mostly match pictures to either written phrases or audio.

 Babbel Spanish drill